JanJanda/otava/README.md

 ## Structure of the Project

 This project achieves the goal and adds several extra features.
-Most of the project is implemented in Java, specifically Java 17.0.1 is used.
+Most of the project is implemented in Java, specifically Java version 17.0.1 is used and tested.
 The core is in a library.
-The library can be used with the command line interface application.
+The library can be used with the included command line interface application.
 The project also contains a web application implemented in JavaScript.
 The web application provides a graphical user interface for better user experience.
 There is a Java web worker in the backend of the web application.
+It uses the library to process requests from the web.
 The project uses [Docker](https://www.docker.com/) to simplify development and deployment, but it can be used without Docker as well.

 ## The Library

 The library contains the core functionality of this project.
 It performs the validation and other supporting tasks.
 The library is used via the manager in the class `Manager` in the main package `io.github.janjanda.otava.library`.
 The manager provides simple public methods for users, and it hides the internal complexity of the library.
 The names of the methods are self-explanatory, and there are comments with additional instructions.
 The library is ready for international environment.
-Users can set locale in the manager.
+Users can set a locale in the manager.
 Users can use implemented locales in the subpackage `locales` or implement their own locale.
 The default locale is English, and there is also a Czech locale.

 ### Validation Principles